Colorado Laws on Employer Use of Arrest and Conviction Records

 Learn about federal and Colorado protections for applicants with criminal records.

-There are an estimated one in four Americans with a criminal record.
-If you are among them, you might face an uphill battle in your job search.
+If you are among the tens of millions of Americans with a criminal conviction on your record, you might face an uphill battle in your job search.
 Surveys show that a majority of employers – an incredible 92%, according to one survey – do criminal background checks when hiring for some or all positions.
-If a prospective employer finds out that you have an arrest or conviction record, you might find it difficult to compete, especially in today's tight job market.
+If a prospective employer finds out that you have an arrest or conviction record, you might find landing a job difficult.

 Job seekers with criminal records have some legal rights.
 Federal and state laws place some limits on how employers can use these records in making job decisions.
 Colorado law protects applicants from certain questions about their criminal records.